CihangPeng/ROVI/vlm_description/README.md

 }
 ```

-**Note on 'caption' field:** This stage does not require existing captions of images for processing.
-The 'caption' field is used only for creating a stable storage format that preserves original metadata alongside the new VLM-generated descriptions.
+**Note on the 'caption' field:** The VLM description stage does not use image captions on its own.
+Here we simply read the 'caption' field and store it alongside the VLM-generated descriptions in a format expected by the following LLM summarization stage.
 Consider removing this field if it doesn't meet your data conditions.

-**⚠️ Important:** You may need to modify the dataset-related code in `vlm_batch_processor.py` to suit your own data structure, particularly:
+**⚠️ Important:** You may need to modify the data-loading code in `vlm_batch_processor.py` to suit your own data structure, particularly:
 - The `collate_fn` function
 - Data loading and processing logic
 - Field names and data types

 ## Usage

-### Setup (assume you've cloned the whole repo and are in the root directory)
+### Setup (assuming you've just cloned the whole repo and start in its root directory)

 ```bash
 cd vlm_description